-Even using cutting edge technology, the very best massage chairs can’t compete with a skilled massage therapist, but they do offer a number of compelling advantages, first among them being the sheer convenience of being able to enjoy a massage from the comfort of home, anytime, day or night.
+Even using cutting-edge technology, the very best massage chairs can’t compete with a skilled massage therapist, but they do offer a number of compelling advantages, the first among them being the sheer convenience of being able to enjoy a massage from the comfort of home, anytime, day or night.

 As you’ll see, there are a surprising number of variations.